-This page describes adding, viewing, and deleting Java packages and package versions.
+This page describes adding, viewing, and deleting Java packages.

 If you want to use sbt as a build tool for Scala and Java instead of using Maven or Gradle, there is a community-created sbt plugin available.
 This documentation does not describe configuration or usage of Scala clients.